JaneaSystems/jecq/README.md

 # Jecq

 Jecq (Just Enough Compression & Quantization) is an open-source C++ library by Janea Systems for efficient similarity search of dense vectors.
-It is designed as a drop-in extension for [Faiss](https://github.com/facebookresearch/faiss), Meta’s popular library for fast vector similarity search.
+It is designed as a drop-in replacement for [Faiss](https://github.com/facebookresearch/faiss), Meta’s popular library for fast vector similarity search.
 Jecq introduces advanced, dimension-aware compression techniques that significantly reduce memory footprint while maintaining high search accuracy.
 Complete wrappers for Python/numpy are provided.

 ## Key Features
 ### Dimension-Aware Compression